moconnell/yolo/src/YoloFunk/docs/STRATEGY-ARCHITECTURE.md

 ### 2. Create Function Classes

-Create scheduled and/or manual function classes following the pattern in [YoloScheduledRebalance.cs](YoloScheduledRebalance.cs) and [YoloManualRebalance.cs](YoloManualRebalance.cs).
+Create scheduled and/or manual function classes following the pattern in [YoloDailyScheduledRebalance.cs](YoloDailyScheduledRebalance.cs) and [YoloDailyManualRebalance.cs](YoloDailyManualRebalance.cs).

 The key is to use `[FromKeyedServices("strategykey")]` to inject the correct command instance.